-Shopper marketing is an approach that implies enhancing consumers' shopping experience at the point of purchase.
-It aims to analyze a customer's buyer journey and increase engagement across all the stages.
+Shopper marketing is an approach that implies enhancing consumers’ shopping experience at the point of purchase.
+It aims to analyze customers’ buyer journey and increase engagement across all stages.

-In this article, you'll find out the role of shopper marketing and get to know some effective tactics.
+In this article, you’ll discover the role of shopper marketing and get to know some effective tactics.

 Why is shopper marketing important?

-Business owners are always looking for ways to increase consumption, hence, sales.
-Shopper marketing helps them do just that.
-This approach is focused on raising the consumers' demand and engagement on their path to the purchase.
+Business owners are always looking for ways to increase consumption, and shopper marketing helps them do just that.
+This approach is focused on raising consumers’ demand and engagement on their path to making a purchase.

-Implementing shopper marketing means analyzing customer behavior and all the external factors influencing their purchase decision.
-Since this approach fits online and offline stores, we'll shed light on factors affecting both types of businesses.
+Implementing shopper marketing means analyzing customers’ behavior and all the external factors influencing their purchase decisions.
+Since this approach is great for online and offline stores, we’ll shed light on the factors affecting them both.

-Shopper marketing is effective due to the valuable data you can obtain.
-Conduct research, make observations, create focus groups to collect insights that will be the foundation of your strategy.
-If you have an offline store, track your buyers' behavior before entering it, when they move from aisle to aisle, and after they leave it.
-Note what makes them stop and look through specific products and monitor what makes them put an item back on shelves.
+Shopper marketing is effective at least thanks to all the valuable data you can obtain.
+Conduct research, make observations, and create focus groups to collect insights that will be the foundation of your strategy.
+If you own an offline store, track your buyers’ behavior before they enter it, when they move from aisle to aisle, and after they leave it.
+Note what makes them stop, look through specific products, and monitor what makes them put an item back.

-Analyze the products shoppers buy most frequently and those they rarely buy.
-Study their buyer journey to discover how long it takes visitors to convert into buyers.
-Review your merchandising techniques.
-Talk to your clients to learn the motivators that make them buy and know which products they are ready to substitute with cheaper ones.
-Identify the percentage of price-sensitive customers.
-All this data will provide you with a clear picture of your buyers at the point of purchase.
-So, you'll be able to enhance your buyers' experience and blow up sales.
+Analyze the products shoppers buy most frequently and those that aren’t popular among them.
+Study their buyer journey to discover how long it takes visitors to become buyers, reviewing your merchandising techniques down the road.
+Talk to your clients to define their motivations, know if they prefer cheaper alternatives to your products, and identify your percentage of price-sensitive customers.
+All this data will provide you with a clearer picture of your audience’s preferences and driving motivations at the point of purchase, so you’ll be able to use this info to enhance your buyers’ experience and blow up sales.

 Shopper marketing is often confused with trade marketing, so let’s discover the difference between these approaches.

 The main difference between these two marketing approaches lies in the focus of their activity.
-Trade marketing is focused on retailers, wholesalers, and distributors.
-Its goal is to increase the demand within this chain.
-Shopper marketing is focused on buyers.
-This approach aims to create an environment for consumers that will drive them to the purchase and ensure the best customer experience.
+Trade marketing is focused on retailers, wholesalers, and distributors, aiming to increase the demand within a chain.
+Conversely, shopper marketing is focused on buyers.
+This approach aims to create an environment that will drive consumers to make a purchase and ensure the best customer experience.